jacobemcken/jacobemcken.github.io/_posts/2020-12-17-realtime-db-synchronisation-to-frontend-state.md

 ```

-## Update external id
+## Update external ID

-The external id "bike" is replaced with "ball," and changing properties at the
+The external ID "bike" is replaced with "ball," and changing properties at the
 same time works just the same:

 | Node | Properties                           | Relation(s)            |